 How the COO can Effect Marketing?
 By Acting on Change

-Because most markets are undifferentiated today, the only way audiences are able to make a choice or, more importantly, prefer a product is by choosing a self-reflection of themselves that’s so compelling they are powerless to choose any other.
+Most markets are undifferentiated today.
+The only way audiences are able to make a choice or, more importantly, prefer a product is by choosing a self-reflection of themselves.
+That’s so compelling they are powerless to choose any other.

 Brand is Your Guide

 If the brand promises a self-reflection of the customer, then the end result of your effective marketing must fulfill that.
-You must keep your eye on the ball, so to speak, so that you always think about how the result affects the customer.
+You must keep your eye on the ball.
+So that you always think about how the result affects the customer.
 If the process does not do that, then it does not support the brand or steal market share, and becomes basically useless.

 Brand is not about marketing.
 Because what your marketing department does is simply provide the symbols of what your brand actually represents.
 It is the internal operations of a company that make the brand real.

 Without the back end to the front-facing messages, the messages themselves become empty.
 And the brand fails.
 Even one misstep can make a difference.
 Between the brand’s success and failure in the mind of a single customer because doubt creeps in at that failure.

 It’s a heavy responsibility for a COO.
 But it is the most integral part of building a successful brand.
 (Read about aligning operations with marketing here)